MP for Fylde

 Opposition Assistant Whip (Commons)

-“A party-loyal Conservative backbencher who rarely rebels but has unusually low parliamentary attendance.”
+“A party-loyal Conservative MP who rarely rebels and holds an Opposition Whip role, but with notably low voting attendance.”

-Declared financial interests include six donations or loans to support his activities as an MP, and one item of gifts, benefits or hospitality from UK sources.
+Seven declared financial interests in total: six entries for donations and other support for activities as an MP (including loans) and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026